 Phase 2 considers the progress and effectiveness of Victoria’s immediate relief and recovery arrangements.

 On 30 July 2021 Inspector-General Tony Pearce delivered his ‘Inquiry into the 2019-20 Victorian Fire Season - Phase 2’ report to government.
-Delivery of this second and final report concludes the Inspector-General’s independent Inquiry.
+Delivery of this second and final report concluded the Inspector-General’s independent Inquiry.

 On 14 October 2020, the Victorian government responded to IGEM’s Fire Season Inquiry - Phase 1 Report, accepting all 17 recommendations.